the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-Installation.rst

 In the COMMAND_PROFILE interfaces you can use the data management facilities of |TVB|.
 In the LIBRARY_PROFILE you use |TVB| as you would use a library and it will not manage data for you.

-The most user friendly interface is the ipython notebook one.
+The most user friendly interface is the Jupyter notebook one.
 It is a LIBRARY_PROFILE interface.
-It's shell is the browser based ipython notebook.
+It's shell is the browser based jupyter notebook.
-To launch it run the `ipython_notebook` script from the `TVB_Distribution/bin/` folder.
+To launch it run the `jupyter_notebook` script from the `TVB_Distribution/bin/` folder.

 .. code-block:: bash

    $ cd TVB_Distribution/bin
-   $ ./ipython_notebook.sh
+   $ ./jupyter_notebook.sh

 The `distribution` script is used from a terminal to control the |TVB| distribution.
 Run `distribution -h` too get help with this command: